How to find a business mentor

 If your mentor is someone you look up to, you’re much more likely to perform at a higher level, because you’ll be motivated to earn their respect.

 The key to finding a great mentor to help scale your career path is networking or using old internship connections.
 A successful business owner will have a mentor relationship with someone in a related business field or niche you are in.

 Commit to the process

 This isn’t going to be a quick solution.
 It’s not about jumpstarting your business or achieving overnight success.
-A mentor is someone who is there for the long haul.
+A good business mentor is someone who is there for the long haul.
 They’re going to help your business grow sustainably, over time.
-They’re going to provide you with resources and tools that will help you improve as a leader and strengthen your company.
+They will provide you with resources and tools that will help you improve as a leader and strengthen your company.

-Many mentors and business coaches have a vast network of associates and a deep trove of resources.
+A good mentor or business coach will have a vast network of associates and a deep trove of resources.
 It’s in your best interest to explore these and find ways to make them work for you.

 That’s just one of the things that we pride ourselves on at Maui Mastermind.
 Our network of entrepreneurs includes some of the most passionate and driven minds in the nation – both as mentors and members.

 If you’re thinking about looking for “a business mentor near me”, we’ve got you covered.
 Find out whether your business qualifies for a free 90-minute session with us.
 Or if you have any questions about our advisors or program, please feel free to contact us today.